 A second visitor section, 15 km further up the mountain, takes you to Lake Dobson and the longer day walks.
 Dramatic mountain scenery and unique alpine plant communities are a feature at this higher altitude.

-From Hobart, the drive to the park passes through the beautiful Derwent Valley following the Derwent River for most of the way.
+From Hobart, the drive to the park passes through the beautiful Derwent Valley following the River Derwent for most of the way.
 Take the opportunity to stop at New Norfolk, one of Tasmania's oldest towns and a great place to find antiques and collectables.

 Mt Field has camping facilities, toilets, electric barbecues, kiosk and a visitor centre near the start of the track.
 Cabins are available just outside the park boundary.

-Russel Falls makes a great day trip and will give you a real taste of Tasmania's magnificent wilderness within an easy drive from Hobart.
+Russell Falls makes a great day trip and will give you a real taste of Tasmania's magnificent wilderness within an easy drive from Hobart.

 See also Mt Field National Park